ashuu944/FSPHD/README.md

-# Food security indicators predictions using heterogenous data
+# Food Security Predictions based on Heterogenous Data

 # 1. Dataset

 How to download the dataset

-- For **MAC/Linux** users, Open the terminal and navigate to your code directory, e.g. (cd food_security_HD).
+- For **MAC/Linux** users, Open the terminal and navigate to your code directory, e.g. (cd FSPHD).
 Run the below script to download the data:

 ```sh
 ./data.sh
 ```
 - For **Windows** users, Download the data using [Link](https://www.googleapis.com/drive/v3/files/1VJFM0wuljsc2Dhdxus8h0IdcE9-0iJJu?alt=media&key=AIzaSyBo55XtefB47P_CPLKosGvnpEi3pQs5lCk).
-Unzip the data and paste it in your code (**food_security_HD**) folder.
+Unzip the data and paste it in your code (**FSPHD**) folder.

 # 2. Configuration (Optional)